 Remembering the Infamous Edward Teach - Better Known as Blackbeard

-Today marks the almost 300th year anniversary of Edward Teach or "Blackbeard" who died on this day back in 1718 off the coast of North Carolina during the Battle of Ocracoke.
+It’s been over 300 years since the infamous Edward Teach, better known as “Blackbeard”, passed away.
+He died on November 22, 1718 off the coast of North Carolina during the Battle of Ocracoke.

 After terrorizing the port for some time, Teach accidentally sunk his ship off the coast of North Carolina in what is considered the Graveyard of the Atlantic.
 He survived the crash and soon after, he was back in the Atlantic Ocean causing trouble.